 The ARRT offers two pathways for certification and registration in Magnetic Resonance Imaging (MRI): primary and postprimary.
 MRI has been offered as a postprimary exam since March 1995 and as a primary exam since January 2006.
-This 2017 report summarizes performance of the 360 first-time primary candidates for MRI in 2017 and contrasts it to the 1,709 first-time postprimary candidates.
+This 2018 report summarizes performance of the 392 first-time primary candidates for MRI in 2018 and contrasts it to the 1,963 first-time postprimary candidates.

 Each MRI exam consists of 200 scored test questions.
 The content categories and number of questions are listed below.
 New content specifications went into effect in January 2014, the result of a practice analysis study that was conducted in 2012 and 2013.
 The content was not changed but was reorganized into the following categories in 2017.
-There were five section scores reported in years prior to 2017, and in 2017 scores were reported for the eight sections listed in the table below.
+There were five section scores reported in years prior to 2017, and since 2017 scores have been reported for the eight sections listed in the table below.

-Magnetic Resonance Imaging Exam Content 2017
+Magnetic Resonance Imaging Exam Content 2018

 Section # Questions

 Patient Care (PC)

 Patient Interactions and Management 17

 Safety (S)

-MRI Screening and Safety 15
+MRI Screening and Safety I Screening and Safety 15

 Image Production (IP)

 Physical Principles of Image Formation 40

 Sequence Parameters and Options 38

 Data Acquisition and Processing 34

 Procedures (P)

 Neuro 26

 Body 20

 Musculoskeletal 10

 Total 200